We the Living: Revised edition

 In 1957, Rand's novel Atlas Shrugged became a best-seller for Random House.
 Its success motivated them to republish We the Living in 1959.
 In preparation for the new edition, Rand made some changes to the text.
 In her foreword to the revised edition, Rand declared that "In brief, all the changes are merely editorial line changes."
 Rand's description notwithstanding, some of the changes have been taken to have philosophical significance.
 In the first edition, Kira said to Andrei, "I loathe your ideals.
 I admire your methods."
 In the second edition, this became simply "I loathe your ideals."
 A few pages later, Kira said to Andrei, "What are your masses but mud to be ground underfoot, fuel to be burned for those who deserve it?"
 Rand's revision deleted this sentence.

 The significance of these and other revisions has been debated.
 Rand scholar Mimi Reisel Gladstein commented, "She claims that the revision was minimal.
 Some readers of both editions have questioned her definition of 'minimal'."
 According to Ronald Merrill, Kira in the first edition "adopts in the most explicit terms possible the ethical position of Friedrich Nietzsche".
 Rand had made her break with Nietzsche by the time she published The Fountainhead.
 Canadian writer Barbara Branden said that "Some of her readers were disturbed when they discovered this and similar changes", but insisted that "unlike Nietzsche, she rejected as unforgivably immoral any suggestion that the superior man had the right to use physical force as a means to his end."
 Robert Mayhew cautioned that "We should not conclude too quickly that these passages are strong evidence of an earlier Nietzschean phase in Ayn Rand's development, because such language can be strictly metaphorical (even if the result of an early interest in Nietzsche)".
 Susan Love Brown countered that "Mayhew becomes an apologist for Rand's denials of change and smooths over the fact that Rand herself saw the error of her ways and corrected them."

 Nearly everyone who reads We the Living today reads the second edition.
 The first is a rare book; the second has sold over three million copies.

+Deleted passages

+Some passages were deleted during publication, which were posthumously published in section 2 of The Early Ayn Rand in 1984 for the first time.